 Clear stamps should stay sticky and adhere well to clear stamp blocks for a long time.
 If, however, clear stamps should ever begin to lose their "cling", just wash and dry them and they should recover their tackiness.

 It is recommended that clear stamps be stored away from direct sunlight for best results.

 Where are your clear stamps made and what are they made of?

-Ink Blot Shop LLC stamps are designed and manufactured here in the United States (USA).
+Ink Blot Shop LLC stamps are designed exclusively in the USA and are manufactured in the United States (USA) with Globally Sourced Materials.
 They are clear photopolymer stamps (and are latex free).

 Do you have any tips for using detailed background stamps?

 Background stamps can be tricky in general just because of the size, but the more detailed ones definitely require some extra effort.
 Very detailed background stamps require a lot of pressure/contact with the paper due to having so many fine details in a large space.